avantassel/json-api-response/README.md

 Every aspect of output could be customized with `Settings` class.
 See [SettingsInterface](src/Contracts/SettingsInterface.php) for details.

+For more example usage see [this test suit](tests/Integration/EncoderTest.php).

 ## Questions?

 Do not hesitate to contact us on [@twitter](https://twitter.com/NeomerxCom) or post an [issue](https://github.com/neomerx/json-api-response/issues).